Latest WI Pest: Brown Marmorated Stink Bug

-The hits just keep coming, in the form of more unwelcomed 6-legged visitors whose real home is across the waters.
+The hits just keep coming, in the form of more unwelcomed 6-legged visitors whose real home is across the seas.

-A tide of persistent bugs has washed over our McHenry County neighborhood Pewaukee and Wisconsin in the past two decades: the emerald ash borer and gypsy moth to name a few.
-All are native to foreign countries.
-All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.
+A mass of invasive species has washed over our McHenry County neighborhood Pewaukee and Wisconsin in the past two decades: the emerald ash borer and Asian beetle to name a few.
+All are resident to foreign countries.
+All have caused environmental and economic havoc in the U.S., where no natural predators exist to control them.

 The most recent invader winging its way here will literally make a smell.

 Its name is well-deserved.
-When disturbed or crushed, the brown marmorated stink bug emits an awful, overpowering you'd invite into your McHenry County home, right?
+When disturbed or stepped on, the brown marmorated stink bug emits a strong, nasty you'd invite into your McHenry County home, right?

-Fortunately, the brown marmorated stink bug hasn't arrived in large numbers in McHenry County or Wisconsin.
+Fortunately, the brown marmorated stink bug hasn't arrived in great numbers in McHenry County or WI.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

-The Asian invasive has a family member that is native to the U.S. The insect looks a lot like the brown marmorated version, except the colors of their undersides are different.
+The Asian invasive has a family member that is native to the United States.
+The brown stink bug looks a lot like the brown marmorated version, except the colors of their undersides are different.
 We somehow doubt you'll get that far identifying them, though.

 Brown marmorated stink bugs like to winter inside McHenry County your house.
 If you crack one, you'll figure it out quickly.
 The nose knows.
-If you see more in your McHenry County home or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-stinky fashion.
-Unlike these bugs, we'll never stink up your joint.
+If you see more in your McHenry County house or yard, don't crush them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
+Unlike these insects, we'll never stink up your joint.